xray-imaging/energy/README.rst

     $(P)$(R)AllDoneB

 These are only used before the opening the front end shutter to confirm all motors are done moving.

+If these PVs are not avaialable from an EPICS IOC, you can simply hardcode the motor PV names in the **src/energy/pvs.py** file

 Usage
 =====